SymfonyCasts/phpspec/sfcasts/custom-matcher-implementation.md

 low-level work.
 Most of the time, you'll probably want to extend this class - it just makes life easier.

-Let's get to work!
+Let's go!
 I'll close a few other files.
 Then, make our `BeGreaterMatcher` extend `BasicMatcher`.
 I'm also going to mark the class as `final`.
-There's no reason for this - it's just a general best-practice these days to mark a class as final unless you intend for it to be sub-classed.
+There's no reason for that - it's just a general nice practice to mark a class as final unless you intend for it to be sub-classed.
 Though, marking a class as final can cause issues if you need to mock it.
-Either way - that's no important to get this all working.
+Either way - this is not important to get this all working.

-Next, go to the `Code -> Generate` menu or Command+N on a Mac, go to "Implement Methods" and implement all *four* methods that we need.
-Perfect!
+Next, go to the `Code -> Generate` menu or Command+N on a Mac, select "Implement Methods" and implement all *four* methods that we need.

 ## Implementing supports()

-The most important method is `supports()`.
+The first important method is `supports()`.
 Let's `var_dump()` the arguments to see what we're working with: `$name`, `$subject` and `$arguments`.
-Whenever a matcher is used inside of a specification, phpspec loops over *all* of the matchers and calls `supports()` to figure out *which* of the matchers to use.
+Whenever *any* matcher is used inside of a spec class, phpspec loops over *all* of the matcher classes and calls `supports()` to figure out *which* one to use.

 Let's see what happens!
 Run phpspec: